NII-Kobayashi/Collective-Anticipation-and-Response/Fitting_C/README.md

       $ID:  ID of the peak corresponding to the file name in the "Data/Holiday" directory.

-      $Date: date of the holiday.
+      $Date: Date of the holiday.